GENERAL MOTORS CANADA TECHNICAL CENTRE

 Situated in one of the largest information and communications technology clusters in North America, the Markham Technical Centre currently focuses on the development of GM autonomous technologies — including autonomous vehicle software and controls, active safety, vehicle dynamics technology, as well as infotainment and connected vehicle technologies — areas vital for the development of new connected, autonomous and shared vehicles and mobility systems.

-HIDI’s biggest technology scope of work was related to the Audiovisual, Video Conferencing, TV broadcast and Media Production facilities in the facility.
+A large portion of HIDI’s scope of work was related to the Audiovisual (AV), Video Conferencing, TV broadcast and Media Production facilities in the facility.
 With a large Atrium, GM decided to create a unique town-hall meeting space with a massive LED video wall, in order to hold meetings, cultural events, musical performances, multi-party video conferencing and 4K video media recording.
 A second floor to ceiling LED video wall graces the public entrance, which is linked to the primary Atrium video wall.
 HIDI instituted a complete AV over IP media network around the building, including a 48 node/64 channel Dante digital audio network, digitally steerable loudspeakers, Ultra High Definition 4K camera’s, 4K Broadcast Switcher (Blackmagic), Yamaha digital Dante network mixer, 4 channels of 4K digital video recording, and Cisco networked Codec’s.
 Special VJ software was implemented for driving unique content on the two video walls, and 4K scalers were used to deliver the highest resolution possible on the video walls.
 All of the meeting rooms are interconnected with video and audio on this network, controlled with Crestron control systems.
 The value of the AV systems at the building exceeded $1,200,000.